torreycommerce/acenda-nodejs-sdk/README.md

 ## Tip

-Before you create or update a model, first list that model using list method.
-Then Get a single record by using get method with one of the returned ids from list.
-Returned data is available to insert or update.
-Be careful to matching field types
+Before you create or update a model, first list that model using "list" method.
+Then get a single record by using "get" method with one of the ids from the returned list.
+Use returned data as a reference to insert or update a record.
+Pay attention to matching field types.